The Top 5 Employee Engagement Strategies With Horst Schulze

 - Select don’t employ.

-The first stage to frontline employee empowerment is to select the right people in the first place.
-Not people to do a job, but people that can join your collective vision.
+The first step in empowering great employees is to select the right people in the first place.
+Not people to do a job, but people who can join your collective vision.

-Horst’s vision was to build the finest hotel company in the world.
-In the hiring, orientation and and building of daily employee habits, Horst ensured this vision was ingrained.
+His vision was to build the finest hotel company in the world.
+In the hiring, orientation, and and building of daily employee habits, Horst ensured this vision manifested through every employee.
 His employees were always working towards a bigger picture, a picture that benefitted them.
 If the hotels grew, so did they.
 If the hotels made more money, so did they.

 Think about an employee you’ve managed or worked with that didn’t quite cut the mustard…